ggendroncomitari/Mig_Entra_To_AD_OnPrem/README.md

 - Export user information from Entra ID
 - Create matching user accounts in Active Directory
-- Disconnect workstations from Entra ID (#TODO)
+- Migrate workstations from Entra ID to on-prem AD using the WAPT package
-- Join workstations to the local Active Directory domain (#TODO)
-- Automate the process using PowerShell or Python (#TODO)
+- Automate the process using PowerShell and WAPT

 ## 🧰 Prerequisites